tembo-io/website/landing/src/content/blog/2023-09-29-table-version-history/index.md

 ```
 This query took 263 milliseconds.
 We notice this query needs to scan all partitions, because we are partitioning by `created_at`, and querying `sys_period`.
 We can improve the speed with indexes.

 If this was a real workload, I doubt that employees' salaries are being updated so frequently, or at least that's been the case in my personal experience.
 However, if it's a big company, then there could be a lot of employees.
 In that case, it would be best to add an index on the name (or more realistically, employee ID) in the **employees_history** table.
-Then, withing each partition it will find only rows for the employee being queryed using the index, then it would scan the remaining rows, probably typically zero, one, or two rows, to find the correct salary.
+Then, withing each partition it will find only rows for the employee being queried using the index, then it would scan the remaining rows, probably typically zero, one, or two rows, to find the correct salary.

 ## Expiring old versions